denis-beurive/ubuntu-docker-dev/README.md

 # Ubuntu JAMMY docker container for developers

-This repository contains the "Dockerfile" that builds a development environment for C/C++/Rust developers under JAMMY docker.
+This repository contains the "Dockerfile" that build a development environment for C/C++/Rust developers with Ubuntu [Jammy](jammy/Dockerfile) and [Noble](noble/Dockerfile) docker containers.

 > This image is designed to be used with CLION full remote mode (through SSH).
 >